sovereigntech/memorysafetyEU/statement.md

 * Account for [60%–70% of all software security vulnerabilities](https://www.chromium.org/Home/chromium-security/memory-safety/) in large codebases written in memory unsafe languages;

-* Are typically hard to detect, costly to fix when they appear in production, and often used in exploits;
+* Are typically hard to detect, costly to fix when they appear in production, and often used in exploits [](https://heartbleed.com/);

 * Persist despite decades of developer training and tooling aimed at preventing them.